 Typically compact rigs are defined by their size.
 They are relatively lightweight and smaller than standard sized drill rigs.
 They can work in tight, residential areas.
 They also tend to be about 36 inches in width so they can fit through a standard yard gate.
 Portability is another factor.
 Most compact drills can be legally towed behind a 1-ton truck.

-According to Brennan, what the drills are used for also can help define compact HDD.
+According to the compact HDD specialist, what the drills are used for also can help define compact HDD.
 He said, “They are usually doing service installations or FTTH projects.
 For the most part, compact drills are used for pulling in pipe under 6 inches in diameter at lengths under 500 feet.
 Finally, they can be categorized by power as well.
 Some consider drills under 20,000 lbs. of pullback to be in that compact category, for others it’s under 10,000 lbs.
 You can even take that a step further and sub-categorize compact drills that offer 5,000 lbs. of pullback and less.
 The Grundodrill 4X offers 9,800 lbs. of pullback and thrust.

 “The benchmark is 500 feet.
 That’s usually the maximum distance.
 Although a lot depends on soil conditions and pipe diameter, so distances may vary.
 The depth also varies depending on the requirements of the application and what area of the country you’re in and the conditions you’re dealing with”